Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 And it's like, to what end?
 Your last model was a joke.

-This is why it was really interesting to see that op-ed that came from Eric Schmidt and his research assistant.
+This is why it was really interesting to see that op-ed that came from Eric Schmidt and his research assistant, where he was, you know, Eric Schmidt is someone who was an architect of the idea that of

 Google.
-Former CEO of Google, you know, chairman of national security,
+Former CEO of Google,

-a group that was trying to figure out how to merge artificial intelligence into defense contractors and how to create, you know, foreign policy that would allow America to dominate, you know, really to win an arms race, an AI arms race with China.
+group that was trying to figure out how to merge artificial intelligence into defense contractors and how to create a foreign policy that would allow America to dominate,

-And he comes away saying the strategy I basically helped craft, which was that we need to prioritize AGI so that we can get prioritize AGI so that we can get like a permanent lead
+And he comes away saying the strategy I basically helped craft, which was that we need to prioritize AGI so that we can get, prioritize AGI so that we can get like a permanent lead

 to deter any potential rivals, is scaring everyone.
+And it doesn't work.

-It's imposing all these harms.
-And if we look at the...
+It's It's imposing all these harms.

 And we're not seeing, because we're not trying to scale out these massive either monopolies or one-size-fits-all models,

-you see a wider adoption and something that looks like it's a more sustainable model.
+You see a wider adoption and something that looks like it's a more sustainable model.
 Are we going to follow it?
 Probably not.

 Of course not.